mubzie/Calculator/README.md

-this is the final odin project based on calculator
+this is the final odin project based on calculator.